-Your Festival Wristband will be available to pick up at the Festival Hub on Jubilee Square (LE1 5LB) during the Festival.
-You will need it to distribute flyers in Leicester, and to access some special events.
+Your Festival Wristband will be available to pick up at the Festival Hub during the Festival.
+You will need it to distribute flyers in Leicester, and to access some special events during the Festivals'.

 What do I do with my posters and flyers?

 Venues all across Leicester let promoters and acts put up posters and flyers for the Festival.
-You can also leave some at the Festival Hub.
-Do not send them to the Festival office!
+Do not send them to the Festival office - they will be put in the recycling!
 You will need your Festival Wristbands to distribute flyers in Leicester, it's also your license!
-Make sure you discuss marketing plans with acts, venues and promoters, to avoid any misunderstanding.
+Make sure you discuss marketing plans with acts, venues and promoters, to make sure all bases are covered.

 What about the Festival Hub?

 In 2024 the Festival Hub will be located in Jubilee Square and will be there throughout February.
 The opening hours will be:

 Monday - Saturday - 12 pm - 8 pm